WaylonWalker/waylonwalker.com/pages/blog/kedro-silence.md

 logger = logging.getLogger('kedro')
 ```

-> 🔥 If a logger doesn't exist under the passed in name it will create one for you.
+> 🔥 If a logger doesn't exist under the passed in name, it will create one for you.

 ## Set Level

-Once we get the logger we need to silence it by setting the log level.
+Once we get the logger, we need to silence it by setting the log level.
-Typically its not appropriate to completely turn off loggers as you would still
+Typically it's not appropriate to completely turn off loggers as you would still
 want information in the case of a complete failure.
-If you are doing building
+If you are building
-a cli such as one that prints out the pipelines to the console you may not want
+a cli such as one that prints out the pipelines to the console, you may not want
-to see logs that happen during normal operation as this would make it more
+to see logs that happen during regular operation as this would make it more
-difficult to integrate with other shell applications.
+challenging to integrate with other shell applications.

 ``` python
 logger.setLevel(logging.ERROR)
 ```

-> ⚠ Be sure to leave some logging left, after the point of error you are not
+> ⚠ Be sure to leave some logging left.
+After the point of error, you are not
 > going to get a clean output anyways.
 So let the user see what happened.

 It is possible to set the log level before kedro even registers the